‘A reward for hard work’ - Mwene revels in maiden Bundesliga goal vs Hertha Berlin

 With both sides failing to find the net in the second half, the affair staged at the Opel Arena ended on a no winner no vanquished note.

-He is also excited that Mainz could bounce back despite conceding first, albeit, he would have fancied his team picking all points at stake.
+He is also excited that Mainz could bounce back despite conceding first, nevertheless, he would have fancied his team picking up all points at stake.

 “We take the point with us, even though we had of course planned to win today,” Mwene told the club website.